 RN: Yeah.
 There’s this idea that you if work hard as an improviser, you’ll get hired for Second City and then whisked away to star on Saturday Night Live.
 But it’s not true in Canada.
 And I think that’s increasingly less true in Chicago.
 Lots of my friends have finished Mainstage or starring on television shows, then gone back to working day jobs.

 Your aspirations as a comedian in Canada should be simple: work in comedy.
 Build things.
 And then try to sell them.
 If no one is buying them, build them anyway.

 P&C: Do you consider yourself an improviser, an actor, or both?

 RN: Improviser.
 I could star in the best scripted show, and I wouldn’t be satisfied.
 We’d finished bows and I’d already be in a cab on my way to Comedy Bar.
 It’s a problem really…

-Click here or on the image below to order from Amazon.
+Order your copy of Improvising Now from Amazon.
 It’s a must-have for any improviser’s library.